ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 ## Data rates recolection

-The data collection experiment was a bit flawed because we are logging extra data this cycle because of the data being logged on MDEL instead of ADEL and not yet including the reducing of ioc logging when a pv is in an error state. *Action* log data usage over the next cycle.
+The data collection experiment was flawed because we are logging extra data this cycle because of the data being logged on MDEL instead of ADEL and not yet including the reducing of ioc logging when a pv is in an error state. **Action** log data usage over the next cycle.

 ## Data storage

 We went through each data type thinking about how long it needed to be stored for the answers.
 We categorised these are:

-* *Storage on instrument* is data is not deleted from the instrument until after this period.
-Scientists need to look at this data
+* *Storage on instrument*: data is not deleted from the instrument until after this period
-* *Easy access storage* this is data the users can access without help.
+* *Easy access storage*: data the users can access without help.
-* *Other storage* some other form of storage which would not necessarily be easy to access without out help
+* *Other storage*: form of storage which would not necessarily be easy to access without out help

+* forever as a time period means store for 2 years and then revist this decision when we know how bug the data is and problems involved.

 Data type | Storage on instrument | Easy access storage | Other storage | justification
 --------  | --------------------- | ------------------- | ------------- | -------------